Dumbhog/DiscordBot/README.md

 If you would like to use the booking features of **my bot** for your own server (no change to code), just use the following link to invite the bot to it: https://discord.com/oauth2/authorize?client_id=1392842869634764902&permissions=268438528&integration_type=0&scope=bot,

 **It is worth mentioning that the code for the *welcome message/rolegiving* I have made channel-specific to suit my needs.** Therefore, if you would like to use those features of the bot for yourself, you will have to use this code to **create your own bot** via the *Discord Developer Portal*.
 Just make sure you change the <ins> channel ID </ins> and the <ins> role you would like to give </ins> in Booker+Welcomer.py.
-Additionally, make sure you put your own bot's token in a system environmental variable.
+Additionally, make sure you put your own bot's token in a .env file